Convex-Dev/design/docs/cad/003_encoding/README.md

 Where the number of bytes is the minimal number of bytes required to represent the Unicode code point.
 ```

-A Character value is encoded by the Tag byte followed by 1-4 bytes representing the Unicode code point as an unsigned integer.
+A Character value is encoded by the tag byte followed by 1-4 bytes representing the Unicode code point as an unsigned integer.

 A Character encoding is invalid if:
 - More bytes are used than necessary (i.e. a leading byte of zero)